-Taketomi Island is a traditional Ryukyu-style village
+Taketomi Island is a village where the original landscape of Okinawa remains

-Kondoi beach is the most popular beach on the island
+Kondoi Beach is the most popular beach on the island

 The Okinawan way of life

-Getting to and from the port
+Getting from the port to the villages

-Buffalo tour operators and bicycle rental outlets offer free shuttle services from the ferry port to the village and back.
+Buffalo tour operators and bicycle rental outlets offer free shuttle services from the port to the village and back.
 Otherwise, it's a 15-minute walk.

 * The information on this page may be subject to change due to COVID-19.